friendsofhyperf/components/docs/en/components/model-observer.md

 # Model Observer

-The model observer component for Hyperf.
+The Model Observer component is designed for the Hyperf framework.

 ## Installation